Deal drought raises the pressure on private equity

 With few deals to go round and firms under pressure to spend, particularly if investor frustration has been heightened by poor performance from other investments in the fund, there remains a risk of overpaying for less attractive assets.

-As Simon Borrows, chief executive of British private equity group 3i (III.L), said: "Do the people that raise all the money then remain disciplined and spend it wisely, rather than rush to get the money out of the door?"
+As Simon Borrows, chief executive of British private equity group 3i, said: "Do the people that raise all the money then remain disciplined and spend it wisely, rather than rush to get the money out of the door?"